quantmind/giotto/giottojs/api/drawing.md

 * geometric object
 * position adjustment

-Usually all the drawings on a paper have something in common, typically that they are different views of the same data, for example, a scatterplot with overlaid smoother.
+Usually all the drawings on a paper have something in common, typically they are different views of the same data, for example, a scatterplot with and overlaid line, and area chart with the corresponding line chart overlaid, a bar chart and its pie chart equivalent and so forth.

-A drawing does not need to specify all components, the paper will supply defaults if some components are omitted.
+A drawing does not need to specify all components, the [paper] will supply defaults if some components are omitted.

 ## Data and Mapping